German Exercise Materials for Methods I

 “Please note that teaching materials are exclusively reserved for registered instructors and teachers.
 You cannot access these materials.”

-Healthy (=1), Neurotics (=2), Psychotics (=3)
+Healthy (=1), Neurotic (=2), Psychotic (=3)

-Watch out, there are two possible solutions!
+Be careful — there are two possible correct answers.

 Detailed Solutions

-Aren’t you also annoyed by books that contain exercises but no solutions?
-How are you supposed to check if you’re correct?
+Are you also annoyed by books that include exercises but no solutions?

 Free License